MachineLearningCode/MachineLearningCode/README.md

 ### Special Column:
 - `Mo`: Used to split the data into training (`Mo=0`) and test (`Mo=1`) sets.

+## 🧪 Additional Application Dataset

+In addition to the main dataset (data.csv), which contains 350 samples used for model training and evaluation, we prepared a separate file named experiment_data.csv.
+This file includes only our real-world experimental measurements collected under nanomembrane-covered composting conditions.
+Unlike data.csv, the experiment_data.csv file was not used during training or testing of the models.
+Instead, it was reserved exclusively for model application, where the trained MLP was applied to assess the mitigation effect of the nanomembrane by projecting uncovered emissions from covered-condition input features.

 ## ⚙️ Requirements

 ```bash